 New businesses and industries are locating here while established companies are expanding their current locations rather than relocating.
-Bay Regional Medical Center has broken ground on a fifty three-million-dollar expansion on their main campus.
-The Doubletree Hotel and Conference Center, located along the downtown waterfront, opened recently and Delta College, with an $8-million grant from NASA, constructed a magnificent Planetarium and Classroom Learning Center, a jewel attraction throughout the Great Lakes.
 A first class technology park, located adjacent to U.S. 10 and near I-75, provides quality business development opportunities.
 Twenty-five marinas now serve Bay waterways.
 Downtown and riverside condominium developments address residency needs of a growing population.

 It is the right climate for the entrepreneur.
 Bay City and Bay County have become one of Michigan’s leading areas for development.
-A population of over 400,000 in the tri-counties (Bay, Midland and Saginaw) supports a vibrant wholesale, professional, service, retail and manufacturing economy.
+A population of over 400,000 in the Great Lakes Bay Region supports a vibrant wholesale, professional, service, retail and manufacturing economy.
 Bay City, with over 35,000 residents, and Bay County, with 109,000, rank number two in the region with a workforce both talented and technical.
 The Workforce Innovation in Regional Economic Development (WIRED) grant was awarded to the Mid-Michigan Innovation Alliance, with team member Saginaw Valley State University.
 The mid-Michigan WIRED project offers our region a diverse toolkit of workforce development opportunities.

 “Bay Area...On the Go!”

-As a site location, Bay County meets your business relocation criteria head-on: a pro business development culture, proximity to markets, transportation infrastructure and an educated and technically current labor pool.
+As a site location, Bay County meets your business relocation criteria head-on: a pro-business development culture, proximity to markets, transportation infrastructure and an educated and technically current labor pool.
 This pro-business attitude is due to the long industrial history of the region.
-General Motors has been here since 1932.
-S.C.
-Johnson and Dow Corning Corp. have operations here.
-That’s three Fortune 500 corporations.
-Now add an expanding small business sector and you can find ample reasons why Bay County knows how to make any business feel welcome.

 Our business community thrives in different settings.
 Many are located within the city of Bay City such as General Motors Powertrain and other large corporations and operations found in the Marquette Industrial Center.
 Other industrial locations can be found outside the city, such as the Valley Center Technology Park on US-10 near I-75 in Monitor Township.